 Easy to lay baby down.
 I found that with this type of wrap, if the baby falls asleep, it is easy to untie the wrap and lay baby down without waking them up.
 With other knit and woven wraps, it is very difficult to remove the baby from the wrap gently enough for baby to continue to sleep.

 It is also possible to put the baby in the Mei Tai without waking them.
 With the Moby wrap or the other wraps, I have to lay the child back down to put them in the wrap.

 Can carry older babies and toddlers.
 This baby carrier can grow with baby, and can easily accommodate toddlers.

-Can back carry older babies and toddlers.
-Mei Tais can easily back carry older babies and toddlers, because it is made from non-stretchy fabric, and is more structured.
-Now, you wouldn’t want to back carry a newborn, because you want to be able to see their heads and their head support is not stable enough for that.
-Usually back carrying is for babies closer to one year.
+Can back-carry older babies and toddlers.
+Mei Tais can easily back-carry older babies and toddlers, because they are made from non-stretchy fabric, and are more structured.
+Now, you wouldn’t want to back-carry a newborn, because you want to be able to see their heads and their head support is not stable enough for that.
+Usually, back-carrying is for babies closer to one year old.

 It is not as comfortable as the knit wraps, in my opinion.
 I love this wrap and think it is super beautiful, but it is just not as comfortable as my Boba wrap for the day.